 Delicate olive oil, tangy yoghurt, zesty lemon, and fragrant orange blossom water get together in this summery greek yoghurt olive oil cake!
 Want a slice?

 This greek yoghurt olive oil cake is a love letter to summer; it’s full of flavours that go along with the end of the season.
 Let’s put it this way, if Beyonce wanted to re-shoot her XO video, she’d bake this cake and dance on it.
 No Coney Island carnival rides or sexy love affairs can stand a chance next to this crumbly, deliciously-moist bundt cake…ok maybe the hot love affairs do, but you get the point.

-5. Once the cake is done, take it out, set aside, and let it rest for at least 10 minutes (if you flip it too soon it'll break).
-Once it has cooled down, flip it on a plate.
+- Once the cake is done, take it out, set aside, and let it rest for at least 10 minutes (if you flip it too soon it'll break).
+Once it has cooled down, flip it on a plate to cool fully.

 Recipe adapted from Donna Hay